thomaschsu/Psychic-Game/README.md

 # Psychic Game

 ### Description
 This is a JavaScript game that requires the user to guess what letter the computer is thinking of.
 The user starts off with 9 guesses, if the user guesses the correct letter, an alert pops up saying you won.
 If not, an alert pops up saying you lost.
+The computer also keeps track of how many wins and losses you have.
 Good luck.

 - - -